-Karen Kendi Gitonga, is graduate mechanical engineer from The Technical University of Kenya.
-Her jovial and sarcastic nature, coupled with her love for poetry, visual arts and a good story led her to join a book club.
+Karen Kendi Gitonga is a graduate mechanical engineer from The Technical University of Kenya.
+Her jovial and sarcastic nature, coupled with her love for poetry, visual arts, and a good story led her to join a book club.

 Q: Can you share a little bit about what it is that you do and what a typical day for you is like?

-A: I am a production shift engineer at Mabati Rolling Mills Ltd. My day begins with identification of the production schedule, this includes the inputs and outputs.
-Preparation of the reports on the stock levels pertaining my department is also part of my daily tasks.
+A: I am a production shift engineer at Mabati Rolling Mills Ltd. My day begins with the identification of the production schedule, which includes the inputs and outputs.
+Preparation of the reports on the stock levels pertaining to my department is also part of my daily tasks.

 Q: Did you always know that working in engineering was what you wanted to do?
 How did you decide to go into mechanical engineering?
 What inspired you?

 A: My inspiration was cars, I am fascinated by the idea of designing a bunch of items in such an intricate way that you end up with a product that can easily travel at 240 km/hr while maintaining stability and control.

 Q: I don’t think it’s any secret that many women in STEM have felt their gender has affected the way that they are perceived and/or treated.
 Have you ever been in a situation like that?
 How did you handle it?

 A: Gender bias is always something a woman has to face in their daily life, in and out of the workplace.
 Owning your space is the way to go.
 I always remind myself that I have gotten this far because I am qualified and worthy of my achievements.
 I have always found that the only constant is change and every generation has a responsibility to create a better world.

 Q: What is your take on the number of women in engineering?
 Why do you think that’s the case?
 What do you think can be done to change that?